Nazime Sultan: Early life

-Nazime Sultan was born on 25 February 1867 in at the Dolmabahçe Palace.
+Nazime Sultan was born on 25 February 1867 at the Dolmabahçe Palace.
 Her father was Sultan Abdulaziz, and her mother was Hayranidil Kadın.
 She was the second daughter of her father and the first child of her mother.
 She was the elder full sister of the future Caliph Abdulmejid II.
 She was the granddaughter of Mahmud II and Pertevniyal Sultan.

 Her father, Abdulaziz was deposed by his ministers on 30 May 1876, his nephew Murad V became the Sultan.
-He was transferred to Feriye Palace the next day.
-Her mother, and other women of Abdulaziz's entourage didn't want to leave the Dolmabahçe Palace.
-So they were grabbed by hand and were send out to the Feriye Palace.
+He was transferred to the Feriye Palace the next day.
+Her mother and other women of Abdulaziz's entourage didn't want to leave the Dolmabahçe Palace.
+So they were grabbed by hand and were sent out to the Feriye Palace.
 In the process, they were searched from head to toe and everything of value was taken from them.
 On 4 June 1876, Abdulaziz died under mysterious circumstances.

 Nazime Sultan, a ten-year-old girl, continued to live in the Feriye Palace with her mother and eight-year-old brother.
 Recounting the event in an interview to Adil Sulh Bey years later, Nazime said:

 Marriage

-In 1889 Sultan Abdul Hamid II arranged her trousseaux and marriage together with her two sisters, princesses Saliha Sultan and Esma Sultan, as well his own daughter Zekiye Sultan.
-She married Ali Halid Pasha, the son of Ibrahim Derviş Pasha on 20 April 1889 in the Yıldız Palace.
+In 1889 Sultan Abdul Hamid II arranged her trousseaux and marriage together with her two sisters, Princesses Saliha Sultan and Esma Sultan, as well as his own daughter, Princess Zekiye Sultan.
+She married Ali Halid Pasha, the son of Ibrahim Derviş Pasha, on 20 April 1889 in the Yıldız Palace.
+He became a Damat.
 The couple were given a palace located at Kuruçeşme, known as Nazime Sultan Palace, as their residence.
 Here she had performers of religious music.
 She did not have any children.

 Philanthropy

-Müdafaa-i Milliye Hanımlar Cemiyeti (Woman’s Chapter of the Society of National Defense), an organization was established in September 1912 and went to Istanbul to take care of people wounded in the Balkan Wars.
+Müdafaa-i Milliye Hanımlar Cemiyeti (Woman's Chapter of the Society of National Defense), an organization was established in September 1912 and went to Istanbul to take care of people wounded in the Balkan Wars.
 Upon its establishment in February 1913, the Women's Chapter of the Society of National Defense organized two meetings at the Darülfünun Lecture Hall under the auspices of Nazime and Nimet Mukhtar, daughter of Khedive Isma'il Pasha, which were led by Selma Hanım, sister of Ahmed Rıza Bey, a prominent CUP member and the head of the parliament.